 The relative position between the most upstream plate (#1) and the next plate (#2) was determined with the X-ray marks at the four corners of the plates.
 The X-ray marks are measurable only on the plate #1 and #2.
 For other plates, the relative position was determined by connecting tracks of charged particles in two successive plates.
 The size of one image viewed with the 50x objective lens is $124 \times 110 \ \mu m^2$.
 Therefore, the relative position between plates has to be determined within the accuracy of $\pm 50 \ \mu m$.
-This accuracy was achieved by a following method.
-Firstly, tracks are searched for in the angular region around 0.3 (tan θ) in the upstream plate, manually.
+This accuracy was achieved by the following method.
+Firstly, tracks are searched for in the angular region around 0.3 $(\tan \theta)$ in the upstream plate, manually.
 Three tracks are selected at every four corners of the plate.
 Then the tracks are searched for in the just downstream plate automatically.
 By checking the position relation between these three tracks, the real tracks are selected among the several candidates at each corner.
 From the displacements at four corners, the relative position parameters are determined.

-Figure 4.4: Example of the distortion of a thick type emulsion plate.
+Figure 39: Example of the distortion of a thick type emulsion plate.
 The white circles represent the original position of the grid marks.
 The black circles represent the positions of grid marks after the development.
 The displacement from the original position was magnified by 100 times so that it can be seen clearly.

-4.3 Automatic scanning on the plate #1 and #2
+4.3 Automatic scanning on the plate#1 and #2

-The search condition (900 \times 900 μ m2 area around the predicted position and $-0.1 < \Delta \tan \theta < 0.1$) for the thin type plate (#1) was determined by connecting sample tracks.
-The detail about the connection of sample tracks are described in Appendix A. The 900 \times 900 μ m2 area around the predicted position in the plate #1 is divided into regions of about one picture size (~ $110 \times 90 \mu m^2$).
+The search condition $(900 \times 900 \ \mu\text{m}^2$ area around the predicted position and $-0.1 < \Delta \tan \theta < 0.1$) for the thin type plate (#1) was determined by connecting sample tracks.
+The detail about the connection of sample tracks are described in Appendix ??.
+The 900 \times 900 μm^2 area around the predicted position in the plate #1 is divided into regions of about one picture size ($\sim 110 \times 90\mu\text{m}^2$).
 The size of the region is changed slightly depending on a predicted angle.
 At each region, tracks having the predicted angle are searched for in the upstream side gel by the automatic scanning system.
 Once a track is found in the region, the system tries to find the corresponding track in the downstream side gel.
 If it has found the track, it is accepted as a track candidate.
 For the track candidates found in the plate#1, corresponding tracks are searched for at the surface of the next plate (#2) by the automatic scanning system.
-The searched region is $200 \times 200 \mu m^2$ around the expected position and $\pm 0.06(\tan \theta)$ around the angle measured in the plate #1.
+The searched region is $200 \times 200\mu\text{m}^2$ around the expected position and $\pm 0.06(\tan \theta)$ around the angle measured in the plate #1.
 When the candidate has a corresponding track, it is accepted as a track candidate.
 At this stage, there still remains misidentified tracks (11%) mainly due to stains in the emulsion.
 Therefore, the selected track candidate in the plate #1 is checked by human eyes to judge if it is really a track.
+Multiple track candidates are found for each prediction by Fiber-Bundle.